 - Bake for 20-25 minutes, tossing every 10 minutes.

-- If desired, serve with ranch dressing for dipping or drizzling on top and garnish with fresh parsley, dill, or chives.
+- If desired, serve with ranch dressing for dipping or drizzling on top.
+Garnish with fresh parsley, dill, or chives.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.